utkwdn/utksds-framework/README.md

 # design-system-build-files

-The Official UT Digital Design System
+The Official UT Digital Design System was made to help UT web developers build interfaces that match UT's visual identity and make consistent the user interface of a variety of digital products.

-A bootstrap theme.
+Requirements:

+- NPM
+- Gulp 4.0.2

+1. run `npm install` to install dependencies

+## Using Gulp Scripts

+`gulp` watches the `/src/` directory for changes and creates files in `/build/`

+***

-Documentation on use at [getbootsrap.com](https://getbootstrap.com).
+Documentation on style use at [getbootsrap.com](https://getbootstrap.com).